 The Kosaji area (小佐治) in Kōka, where the rice cake maker is located, was a part of Lake Biwa three million years ago.
 So instead of sandy soil, Kosaji is filled with heavy clay soil, perfect for cultivating a type of gluten rice called Shiga Haputae-mochi (滋賀羽二重糯).

 This type of rice received the highest rating among the 50 or so different types of gluten rice.
 It isn’t just sweeter but is also more sticky and stretches better when made into rice cakes.
 However, it is hard to grow.
-Its stem is so long that the rice ears drop off to the ground easily.
+Its stem is so long that the rice ears easily drop off to the ground.
 This is why not many places in the world are able to cultivate Shiga Haputae-mochi rice.

-Apart from the pre-packed rice cake sold in the shop, the most popular menu item is this freshly made mochi in the photo.
+Apart from the pre-packed rice cake sold in the shop, the most popular menu item is the freshly made mochi in the photo.
 As it isn’t sold every day, please plan your visit carefully with the business hours information below.